 1. Knowing this principle helps put our "life situation" into perspective.

-I remember when Lise and I had small children.
+I remember when my wife Lise and I had small children.
 We were tired and thought that the diapers, the fevers, the crying at night, the feeling of being a prisoner would never end.

 But other more experienced parents comforted us by reassuring us that this was just a phase we were going through and it would end very soon.
 What they were saying, in essence, was, "this was the time to give birth."
 It is a comforting thought to know that birth and death and hurt and healing are all natural parts of life.
 It does not take away the pain or the fatigue of some situations but it helps get them into perspective and gives hope.